BeyondCombustion/Discord-Communities/README.md

 ## Discord communites for dry herb vapes (and dabs)

-### All communities are assumed to be for adults 18+ unless otherwise noted.
+### All communities are assumed to be for adults at least 18+ unless otherwise noted.

 [/r/vaporents Discord](https://discord.gg/DNyeZHfjqg)